Titanium Dioxide vs. Zinc Oxide: Mineral Sunscreen Differences

 How Physical Sunscreens Work

 Chemical sunscreens (containing oxybenzone, avobenzone, etc.) absorb into the bloodstream and act as chemical sponges, absorbing UV light.
-The FDA recently admitted they do not have enough data to prove these chemicals are safe, and studies show they disrupt hormones.
+The FDA recently admitted it does not have enough data to prove these chemicals are safe, FDA absorption studies show high bloodstream retention, and studies show they disrupt hormones.

 Physical (mineral) sunscreens act as microscopic mirrors.
 They sit on the surface of your baby's skin and bounce the UV rays away.
-There are only two FDA-approved physical filters: Zinc Oxide and Titanium Dioxide.
+Under the FDA's approval rules, there are only 2 approved physical filters: Zinc Oxide and Titanium Dioxide.

 If the sunscreen absorbs instantly and leaves no white cast, it is likely using chemical filters or microscopic nanoparticles.
 True safety often leaves a slight white hue.